Creating an Azure Stage¶

 In addition to loading directly from files in Azure containers, Snowflake supports creating named external stages, which encapsulate all of the required information for staging files, including:

-- The Azure credentials for the container (if it is protected).
+The named storage integration object or Azure credentials for the container (if it is protected).

 Named external stages are optional, but recommended when you plan to load data regularly from the same location.
 For instructions for creating an external stage, See Creating a Stage below.